SimonLaw21/django-milestone-project/README.md

 # Issue tracker

-Mission statement for project: "Create a web application that allows users to add and edit/store bugs and features requests for a piece of software.""
+Mission statement for project: "Create a web application that allows users to add and edit/store bugs and features requests for a piece of software."

 ## Project guidelines